Non-Traditional Families Attorneys in Waterford, Michigan

-Because recognition of same-sex marriage and adoptions is a relatively new concept, many state actors may not do the right thing where certain non-traditional families are concerned.
+Because the recognition of same-sex marriage and adoptions is a relatively new concept, many state actors may not do the right thing where certain non-traditional families are concerned.
 This is where the right law firm can be a valuable asset.

 In Michigan, there are many laws that now need to be amended in the wake of the SCOTUS Obergefell decision recognizing marriage equality.
-For example, wherever the words “husband” or “wife” appear, the statutes must be amended to state, “spouse”.
+For example, wherever the words “husband” or “wife” appears, the statutes must be amended to state, “spouse”.

 The Michigan Law Revision Commission has been charged with this task; it is expected to take several years.
 In the meantime, legal disputes will undoubtedly arise.